 Wash your hands thoroughly with soap and water & let your child do as much biting as your fingers can take.
 Biting can relieve some of the pressure their gums are feeling.
-However, your fingers might feel some discomfort by the time they are done.
+However, your fingers might feel discomfort when they are done.

 2. Use Medication

 You may want to consider this as a last resort instead of the first line of defense.
-You can try baby teething gels, infant paracetamol or Tylenol to help take the edge off the pain, especially if they are having trouble sleeping or eating.
-If you like to minimize the medications your child takes, you can save it for the more severe incidents of teething.
+You can try baby teething gels, infant paracetamol, or Tylenol to help take the edge off the pain, especially if they are having trouble sleeping or eating.
+If you like to minimize the medications your child takes, you can save them for the more severe incidents of teething.

 3. Use Cold Teethers

-You can put teething necklaces or rings in the refrigerator (not the freezer) to make them cold.
+To make them cold, you can put teething necklaces or rings in the refrigerator (not the freezer).
 The cold can be particularly soothing on a baby’s gums.
-Prefer silicone-based teething rings than liquid-filled products.
+I prefer silicone-based teething rings to liquid-filled products.
 You can also use clean washcloths dipped in ice water and let your child chew on the edges.

 4. Practice Drool Control

 To keep your child’s skin from irritating them, have your child wears bibs during the worst of the teething.
 That will keep your baby’s clothes dry and their upper chest and neck free of rashes.
-You should also ensure your baby’s chin is kept dry by gently dabbing at it when it is covered in drool.
+You should also keep your baby’s chin dry by gently dabbing at it when it is covered in drool.